Sunday, July 23, 2023

 Here is the bio:

-Here is what Colette Inez wrote about The Good City:
+Here is what the late poet, Colette Inez, pictured below, wrote about Sharon's The Good City:

 "These vibrant poems beam their light on history's bad dreams of lost empires but also recall past harmonies of a great city.
 The lost voices of Izmir, the former Smyrna, are given rich particulars of passion and suffering that resonate in memory.
 With narrative drive and empathy for her subject, Olinka invites us to inhabit present and past worlds in turmoil.
 Her book deserves a wide audience"

-For a while, she was quite productive and comfortable in San Antonio.
-Here is a poem of hers, "Under The Malls Fist" that appeared in The Texas Observer.
+For a while, Sharon was quite productive and comfortable in San Antonio.
+Here is a link to a poem of hers, "Under The Malls Fist" that appeared in The Texas Observer.

 https://www.texasobserver.org/under-the-malls-fist/

 She wrote reviews and short articles, and continued placing her poems.
-Here's one, "Getting Her Rady" from Taos Journal Of Poetry
+Here's a link to "Getting Her Rady" from Taos Journal Of Poetry

 https://www.taosjournalofpoetry.com/issue-7/getting-her-ready